JashwanthK7/RotatE/README.md

 Accuracy vs Learning Rate: The accuracy is calculated for different learning rates at a fixed threshold.

 4. Visualization
-The results are plotted using Matplotlib:
+The results are plotted using Matplotlib: Accuracy vs Threshold
--Accuracy vs Threshold
--Accuracy vs Learning Rate

 **Usage:**
 1. Define Parameters

 Modify these parameters as needed in the code:

 learning_rates = [0.0001, 0.001, 0.01, 0.1]

 thresholds = [0.1, 0.2, 0.3, 0.5]

 embedding_dim = 100  # Set the dimension of embeddings

 2. Train and Evaluate